imagineLife/human-effort/career-ladders/ladder-small-org.md

 https://www.swyx.io/ideas/
 https://www.swyx.io/choice-architecture/
 https://www.swyx.io/time-management-randy-pausch/
+(_influenced by circle-ci's engineering ladder_)

-Here, a React+Node-focused engineering ladder.
+Here, an in-process engineering ladder.

+## Areas of Focus

+- Technical Skills
+  - code, testing, security, debugging, architecture
+- Delivery

+### Tech Specs

-Tech-specific ladder details do not seem popular, as the tech is changing perhaps more-frequently than a persons' tenure in a given position.
+**Tech-specific ladder details** do not seem popular, as the tech is changing perhaps more-frequently than a persons' tenure in a given position.
-Tech-specifics can help put skin on how 'principles' apply to the details of an engineers day.
+Tech-specifics can help put skin on how principles apply to the details of an engineers day.
-Here's an attempt -

 | Category         | Focus              | Junior Engineer                                                                                                                                                                              | Engineer                                                                                                                                                                                         | Senior Engineer                                                                                                                                                                                                                                                        |
 | :--------------- | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |